Andyyces/regime-changes-and-economic-preferences/README.md

 ## Report Rendering

-The `/Milestones` folder contains both source (.qmd) and rendered PDF files of project milestone reports.
-After successfuly completing all analyses as described above, each milestone report from the `/Milestones` can be rendered using:
+The `/Milestones` folder contains both source (.qmd) and rendered PDF files of the 5 project milestone reports.
+After successfuly completing all analyses as described above, each milestone report from the `/Milestones` can be rendered.

-`quarto::render("Milestones/Milestone-2-Data.qmd")``quarto::render("Milestones/Milestone-2-Data.qmd")quarto::render("Milestones/Milestone-3_Econometrich-Approach.qmd")quarto::render("Milestones/Milestone-4_Results.qmd")quarto::render("Milestones/Milestone-5_Robustness.qmd")`